MorikoHandford/MorikoHandford/README.md

 ### Hello GitHub 👋

 The best way to learn more about me is by visiting my [LinkedIn profile](https://www.linkedin.com/in/foresthandford/).
-I work at the [Broad Institute](https://www.broadinstitute.org/).
+I'm currently looking for a new engineering leadership.
+I just finished working at the [Broad Institute](https://www.broadinstitute.org/) and prior to that I worked at [Affectiva](https://affectiva.com).
 I'm also a volunteer programmer for [Employee Empowerment](https://github.com/EmployeeEmpowerment/EmpEmp/).
 I've published a few books which you can learn about on [GoodReads](https://www.goodreads.com/author/show/17255626.Forest_J_Handford).

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/foresthandford/)
 - 😄 Pronouns: She/Her/Hers